 - Run MS Outlook and click on New Email to open a new mail window.

 - Here, click on the Options tab, and select the Message Options icon (shown in the picture).

 - In the Properties dialog box, select the Security Settings option.

 - Check the Add digital signature option.
 Or click on the Change Settings to see which certificate you are using.
 Click on the Ok button.

 - Now, compose a new mail and include the Public Key and instructions for the recipient to set encryption settings on their system.
 Use the Private Key to decrypt the encrypted message by the sender.

 Till here, you have learned How to Encrypt Email in Outlook using the S/MIME method.
 Now, you will know how to send an encrypted email.
 Read the following section thoroughly.

 How to Send a Secure Email in Outlook via S/MIME Approach?

 To proceed with sending an encrypted email to your contact.
 You would require a (public key) to operate.
-Or, if your recipient has provided you the digitally signed certificate, then you need to follow the steps given below:
+Or, if your recipient has provided you with the digitally signed certificate, then you need to follow the steps given below:

 - Open up the email from your contact that is digitally signed by them using their encryption certificate.